 If you apply online, you will receive a report from Council by email within 5 working days.

 If you apply by post or in person, you will receive the report within 10 working days of Council receiving your application.
 If you provide your email address, you will receive the report by email.
 Otherwise, a report will be posted to you.

 Council officers refer to maps and plans of the area, land contours and proximity to stormwater pits and drains in preparing a legal point of discharge report.

-The legal point of discharge report may call for a drainage design.
+The legal point of discharge report may call for development drainage plans for those developments which require an onsite stormwater detention system (OSD).
+Council must approve these plans.

 The drainage design criteria for developments assists in designing the drainage system for an onsite stormwater detention system.